dcf21/pi-gazing/README.md

 There, you can find information sheets about educational activities, and you can browse our entire data archive.

-These GitHub pages contain all of the program code and hardware designs that we use.
+These GitHub pages contain the program code and hardware designs that we use.
 They're all open source, and if you want to set up your own camera using our software, you should be able to find all the information you need here.

 ## Acknowledgments